Draxs/nksite/_posts/travel/2019-12-25-munduk-hotel.md

 <img src="{{ '/images/travel/munduk-hotel/munduk-hotel-20-w1200.jpg' | prepend: SourceUrl }}" alt="munduk-hotel-20-w1200.jpg">

 If you want an unusual but truly authentic Balinese experience, you need to visit <a href="https://www.mundukmodingplantation.com/" target="_blank">Munduk Moding</a>.
 You really feel that you are part of the environment, getting up close to proper nature and wildlife but still with a luxurious bed and bath at the end of the day.
-It was an amazing trip and one Iwill never forget.
+It was an amazing trip and one I will never forget.

 <img src="{{ '/images/travel/munduk-hotel/munduk-hotel-24-w1200.jpg' | prepend: SourceUrl }}" alt="munduk-hotel-24-w1200.jpg">